brollin/nextjs/modules/health/healthStory.md

 #### Relevant hobbies

-In my childhood up to the onset of TOS, I spent a lot of time rock climbing, playing guitar, playing computer games, and fire spinning.
+In my childhood up to the onset of TOS, I spent a lot of time **rock climbing, playing guitar, using a computer**, and **fire spinning**.

-From high school onwards, I was rock climbing very often.
+From high school onwards, I was **rock climbing** very often.
 I competed on a team which involved training long hours during high school.
 There were stretches of weeks where I was at the climbing gym every day.
 I have climbed outdoors many times, and have made many trips for the express purpose of rock climbing outdoors.

 Hopefully it's becoming clear just how much time I've spent rock climbing!
 I think what's most important to note is that I spent many hours bouldering overhanging routes.
 Bouldering is a type of climbing that is shorter and more intense then other styles of climbing.
 The end result is that I spent a lot of time with my full body weight on both arms, with my arms fully extended above my head.
 Since high school, I have also been an avid fan of doing pullups, and would crank out a lot of them without properly warming up (whoops).
 My personal best was 42!

 ![Rock climbing](/images/amarillo_sunset.jpg)

-For both playing guitar and computer, I spent a long time doing these things with (probably) poor posture.
+**Playing guitar** and **using the computer**: I spent a lot of time doing these things with (probably) poor posture from an early age.
 Both involve lots of repeated hand movements for long periods of time.
-I did both of these extensively from an early age.

-From 2014 onwards I also began fire spinning, and started doing so very often.
-Fire spinning (or more specifically spinning poi, my prop of choice) involves moving one's arms around one's body for long periods of time.
+From 2014 onwards I also began **fire spinning**, and started doing so very often.
+Fire spinning (or more specifically spinning poi, the particular prop I use) involves moving one's arms around one's body for long periods of time.
 It can be a serious shoulder workout!
 Below is a video of some relatively calm spinning.

 <iframe
 width="560"